 Just getting started with owning your first rental properties?
 If so, you’ve come to the right place.
 In this article we will share with you or best tips for newbie landlords who have just purchased their first rental properties and are now faced with the task of dealing with tenants.
+Whether you have bought a pre-built property or had your own built, you need to consider whether it’s suitable for individual tenants, couples or even could accommodate for multi-family living.
+This can depend on multiple factors regarding the property itself, so just be careful about considering everything before making a decision in how you advertise.
 It’s also a good idea to get legal representation, you wouldn’t want to become a NYC negligent landlord that gets a bad reputation for not fulfilling your duties as a landlord.
 David Resnick & Associates, P.C. can provide you with legal aid if you get into a dispute over accident claims.
 Say if a tenant was trying to make a compensation claim about something structural that wasn’t your fault.
 David Resnick & Associates can help.

 1. Screen Tenants